 To pass their residential address verification, you will need to provide one of the following:

 To verify the source of your funds i.e. to prove you are the legitimate owner of those funds, you may need to provide a scan of one of the following:

 Traders can make deposits and withdrawals by major credit cards such as Visa or MasterCard, bank wire transfer, PayPal or Skrill.
 Deposits by wire transfer may take up to five days for funds availability, while deposits through Visa and MasterCard are the fastest.

 Depositing money in an account is fast and simple.
 Traders click on the Funds Management tab on the main screen and select “Deposit.”
 Traders then select the deposit method of their choice, fill in the required information and click “Submit.”
 The minimum amount required to make a deposit starts at $100 but depends on where you are based and the method of funding.

-Each CDF also has specific Plus500 margin requirements that traders must maintain.
-Traders who fall below the Plus500 margin requirements risk receiving a margin call and having their position closed prematurely.
+Each CFD also has specific Plus500 margin requirements that traders must maintain.
+Traders who fall below the Plus500 margin requirements will have their positions closed with no option to keep their positions open.

 Withdrawing your funds from your Plus500 account is easy.
 All account withdrawal requests are subject to a minimum withdrawal amount.
 The minimum withdrawal amount for PayPal and Skrill is $50USD (or equivalent in your currency).

 The minimum withdrawal amount for bank transfers and credit cards is $100USD (or equivalent in your currency).
 All withdrawal requests are processed by Plus500 within 1-3 business days.

 All withdrawal methods have minimum amount thresholds, which can be found on the withdrawal screen on the trading platform.